Stephen-Seo/AnotherAURHelper/README.md

 ## Signal Handling

-The script is set up to handle `SIGINT` and `SIGUSR1`. `SIGINT` will print the known package list and status, and exit. `SIGUSR1` will also print the known package list and status, but will not stop the script.
+The script is set up to handle `SIGINT` and `SIGUSR1`. `SIGINT` (Ctrl-C) will print the known package list and status, and exit. `SIGUSR1` will also print the known package list and status, but will not stop the script.